G-9Y6K477HQZ

 All of the students that I coach know what I mean by "Plan A - B - C." They are likely focused on earning an appointment to the U.S. Naval Academy or the U.S. Air Force Academy as their "Plan A." However, students should also apply to an Air Force ROTC scholarship and/or a Naval ROTC scholarship as their "Plan B." ROTC scholarships require that students list their school choices for the scholarship.
 Plus, they must apply to the schools directly for acceptance and admission.
 These schools, in effect, serve as your "Plan C." However, the "A - B - C" stategy goes a bit deeper than three simple alternatives.

 If you do not receive an appointment, then "Plan B" or "C" will likely come into play.
 An ROTC scholarship is a great alternative for students.
 For many, it may be the preferable path to earning a military officer's commission.
-Some 60% of all military officers obtained their commission through the Reserve Officer Training Corp.
+Some 60% of all military officers obtained their commission through the Reserve Officer Training Corps.
 With an ROTC scholarship, a student may choose to reapply for an Academy appointment without prejudice.
 A nomination category, in fact, is specifically defined for ROTC cadets who desire to earn an appointment to the AF, Naval or Military Academy.
 This alternative to "Plan B" is clearly a great way to show the service academies your commitment to becoming a cadet or midshipman and a military officer.

 For a candidate reapplying for an appointment using "Plan B," your résumé is directly enhanced by four additions.
 One, the academies are impressed with students who reapply to the program.
 You are also one year older and more mature.
 Two, as an ROTC cadet, you are investing in learning more about the military, including its traditions and protocols.
 Three, as a college student, you are showing the Academy that you can do college-level work and succeed in this academic environment.
 Finally, as an ROTC cadet, you will typically participate in physical training three times a week.
 Running, calisthenics, and strength training will likely allow you to improve your Candidate Fitness Assessment score from the previous year.